Émile Storms: Awards and commemoration

 Storms was an officer of the Order of Leopold and received various decorations and honors.
 A monument was erected to him in his home town of Wetteren, and a bust was placed in the square of l'Industrie in Brussels, today renamed Square de Meeûs.
-In the aftermath of the George Floyd protests, in June 2020, the bust was vandalised with red paint as part of the controversy surrounding Storms' role in the early stages of the colonial atrocities in the Congo Free State.
-On 1 July 2020 it was reported that the communal authorities of Ixelles planned to remove the bust from the square and transfer it to the Royal Museum for Central Africa.
+In the aftermath of the George Floyd protests, in June 2020, the bust was vandalized with red paint On 1 July 2020 it was reported that the communal authorities of Ixelles planned to remove the bust from the square and transfer it to the Royal Museum for Central Africa.
 On 30 June 2022 the bust was removed by the communal authorities.